- What counts as clinical work?

 The Office of Clinical and Pro Bono Programs does not offer transportation assistance.
 However, you can sign up for discounted T passes through the Dean of Students Office before the semester begins.

-- Does transportation time count towards my clinical hours?
+- Does transportation time count toward my clinical hours?

 Travel time does not count for clinical hours.